-Have you completed the necessary training to apply for a Maine credential but are having trouble getting motivated on your own?
+Have you met the eligibility requirements including completing the necessary training to apply for a Maine credential but are having trouble getting motivated on your own?

 MRTQ PDN has the answer!

-MRTQ PDN offers cohorts to support programs seeking national accreditation (National Association of Family Child Care, National Association for the Education of Young Children , and Council on Accreditation) and for individuals compiling the necessary evidence to earn one of the Maine credentials: Infant/Toddler, Youth Development, Inclusion, and Director.
+MRTQ PDN offers cohorts to support programs seeking or maintaining national accreditation (National Association of Family Child Care, National Association for the Education of Young Children, or Council on Accreditation) and for individuals compiling the necessary evidence to earn one of the Maine credentials: Infant/Toddler, Youth Development, Director, or Inclusion.

 The Technical Assistance Competencies for Maine’s Early Childhood Workforce defines peer-to-peer networks (cohorts, communities or practice, professional learning communities) as “groups of practitioners engaging to improve their skills and knowledge through collaborative study, expertise exchange, and professional dialogue.”
 The cohort model provides an opportunity for the same group of individuals or programs to proceed towards achieving a common goal within the same timeframe.

 A cohort consists of between 6 and 12 members and a facilitator.

 Cohorts meet monthly for 2 hours either in person or through video conferencing.

 Depending on the focus, cohorts convene for between 6 and 18 months,